 - Terrain: Hard

 A section of the Bay Trail runs along a cliff at the backside of Upper Fort Mason.
-It’s lined with eucalyptus and cypress trees but still affords views of lower Fort Mason, the Bay and Golden Gate Bridge.
+It’s lined with eucalyptus and cypress trees but still affords views of lower Fort Mason, the Bay, and the Golden Gate Bridge.
 The trail’s entrance from the foot of Van Ness Avenue (near Aquatic Park Municipal Pier) is very steep.
-Alternatively you can also reach the trail from the Great Meadow and then travel a few hundred feet further before it travels steeply downhill towards Van Ness Ave.
+Alternatively, you can also reach the trail from the Great Meadow and then travel a few hundred feet further before it travels steeply downhill toward Van Ness Ave.
 Adventurous and skilled wheelchair users may be able to travel this section––assistance may be required.

 In Upper Fort Mason, to reach the vista point of the Bay and remnants of Black Point Battery and an authentic cannon, follow the sidewalk towards the water at Franklin Street to its end.
 All of the sidewalks in the upper fort complex have curb ramps.